antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 comments: true
 ---

-Whether you’re just starting out with your online business or you decide to revamp your SEO strategy from scratch to be more visible to your potential customers, analyzing your competitors is essential.
+Whether you’re just starting out with your online business or you decided to revamp your SEO strategy from scratch to be more visible to your potential customers, analyzing your competitors is essential.

-Indeed, it’s a rather efficient way to understand what the others are doing better than yourself and if they already implemented a part of the strategy your team and yourself have just come up with.
+It’s a rather efficient way to understand what the others are doing better than yourself and if they already implemented a part of the strategy your team and yourself have just come up with.

 However, one of the main challenges to perform a relevant SEO benchmark is how can you analyze your competition at scale, meaning without having to look at their Ahrefs or SEMRUSH report line by line, especially when you are working for and competing against big brands.